AshtonSBradley/PhaseSpaceTools.jl/docs/src/index.md

 |\alpha\rangle = e^{-|\alpha|^2/2}\sum_{n=0}^\infty\frac{\alpha^n}{n!}|n\rangle.
 ```

-Coherent states play a central role in quantum phase space methods, providing a mapping of many-body boson dynamical problems to equivalent stochastic differential equations.
+Coherent states play a central role in quantum phase space methods, providing a mapping of many-body boson dynamics to equivalent stochastic differential equations.

 ### Glauber-P
 In the Glauber-P representation the state may be sampled as a single point on the complex plane